kokopepe/powershellcreatingtime/part1/Cmdlets101/index.md

 > Note: The `*` wildcard can be used with some parameters to match multiple items.
 For instance, `"Win*"` matches all services that start with "Win".

+## Aliases

+Aliases in PowerShell are shortcuts or alternate names for cmdlets.
+They allow for quicker typing and can make command-line operations more efficient.

+Some common aliases include are well known to keep dos/linux experience:
+- `ls` or `dir` for `Get-ChildItem`
+- `cd` for `Set-Location`
+- `cls` for `Clear-Host`

+You can view all aliases using the `Get-Alias` cmdlet.

+### Quick Exercise:

+Try to find out what `?` and `%` mean in PowerShell.
+These are aliases for commonly used cmdlets in pipelines.

+Hint: Use `Get-Alias ?` and `Get-Alias %` to discover their meanings.

+While aliases are great for interactive use, it's generally recommended to use full cmdlet names in scripts for better readability and maintainability.

+In future lessons, we'll explore essential PowerShell discovery commands like Get-Help, Get-Command, and Get-Member.
+These will help you understand cmdlet parameters, find relevant commands, and explore object properties, enhancing your ability to construct effective PowerShell commands and pipelines.

 ## Exercise 1: Finding Firewall-related Cmdlets

 Imagine we need to find something related to Firewalls.
 Let's use `Get-Command` to help us: